-Overview to to Build a Pipe Ball Game
+Build a Pipe Ball Game: An Overview

 To create a triangular rack of pipes whose openings angle toward the players, you’ll cut different lengths at a 30-degree angle and arrange them with the shortest one at the front.
 Because the width of the drainpipe is larger than many miter saws, you may need to fabricate a jig to guide your pull saw at the appropriate angle.
 And since the pipes aren’t made of PVC—and can’t be glued—you’ll need to drill holes where they meet and attach them to one other with plastic ties.

-Scroll down to the bottom of this article for the shopping list and tools needed to complete this project.
+Keep scrolling for the shopping list and tools needed to complete this project.

 All dimensions are measured to the longest point of the tip angle

-- Drain pipe: four at 14 inches
+- Drainpipe: four at 14 inches

-- Drain pipe: three at 11½ inches
+- Drainpipe: three at 11½ inches

-- Drain pipe: two at 9 inches
+- Drainpipe: two at 9 inches

-- Drain pipe: one at 7 inches
+- Drainpipe: one at 7 inches

-- 1x5 jig base: one at 24 inches
+- 1×5 jig base: one at 24 inches

-- 1x6 jig wall: two at 24 inches, beveled 30 degrees at one end
+- 1×6 jig wall: two at 24 inches, beveled 30 degrees at one end

 First, cut the jig walls and base to length according to the cut list.
 With your circular saw set to 30 degrees and guided by a straightedge, bevel one end of each jig wall.

-Build the Jig
+Step 2: Build the jig

 - At the nonbeveled end of the assembly, mark each of the walls flush with the butt of the base and cut them to length.
 This way, you can use one side of the jig for angled cuts, and the other side to guide straight cuts.

-Cut the Angles
+Step 3: Cut the angles

-Set the blade of the pull saw on the pipe, using the jig bevels as a guide.
+- Set the blade of the pull saw on the pipe, using the jig bevels as a guide.

-Drill Holes in the Pipes
+Step 5: Drill holes in the pipes

-Paint the Pipes
+Step 6: Paint the pipes

 Using a variety of spray paint colors, coat the exterior of each pipe with long, even strokes.

-Attach the Numbers
+Step 7: Attach the numbers

 Attach number stickers to the inside of each pipe just below the peak to designate points: 1, 2, 3, and 5, going from the back row to the single pipe in front.

-Attach the Pipes
+Step 8: Attach the Pipes

 While all the pipes are positioned upside down on their angled ends, loop a plastic tie from the deeper 4-inch hole through the shallow ½-inch hole, secure it, and cut off the excess.
 Repeat until all the pipes are attached.

-- 4-inch drainpipe Get one 10-foot length per rack
+- 4-inch drainpipe (one 10-foot length per rack)

-- Stick-on numbersPlastic ties in 11-inch lengths
+- Plastic ties in 11-inch lengths

-- Tennis balls Get two packs of three in different colors
+- Tennis balls (get two packs of three in different colors)

 - Spray paint